DryLabRebel/twinSimulator/README.md

 All six arguments are optional.
 The program will use default values for any/all missing inputs.

-To execute the script you must have R installed, and the packages `Rutils` and `MASS`.
+To execute the script you must have R installed, and the R packages `Rutils`, `extraDistr` and `MASS` installed.

-By executing the script with one or more flags, the script will randomly generate a pair of correlated values (designated either by the input provided, or by the assigned defaults).
+By executing the script with one or more flags, the script will randomly generate pairs of correlated values for both mz's and dz's according to the specified values, equal to the number of samples specified (designated either by the input provided, or by the assigned defaults).

-The script will generate two data frames.
-One for monozygotic twins, and one for dizygotic twins.
+The script will generate a dataframe containing monozygotic and dizygotic twins with the number of twin pairs equal to

 The script will also randomly assign a gender to each twin, or twin pair.